Brandon Bjertnes, EdM

 Director, Academic & Transfer Advising Services

 Dr. Serling earned her Bachelor of Arts degree in Psychology from Cornell University, her Master's in Public Administration from the Maxwell School of Citizenship and Public Affairs (Syracuse University), and her Masters of Arts and Ph.D. in Psychology from Ohio State University.

 Dr. Serling has worked in higher education for over 20 years serving undergraduate and graduate students as an advisor, a psychologist, a faculty member, and an administrator.
 Dr. Serling's research interests have included undecided students, career development, and self-esteem.
 Prior to working in higher education, Dr. Serling worked for Reading Is Fundamental in Washington, DC and the New York State Senate.

-Assistant Director for Academic Advising
+Senior Assistant Director

-Randy has served as the Director for Interdisciplinary Arts for the Living Learning Centers housed in Greely College.
-To gain a better understanding of the undergraduate experience, Randy has served on the Undergraduate Council and was co-chair for the 2007-2008 academic year and is a permanent member for the Academic Judiciary Committee.
-Randy's former duty was as academic reviewer for the Phi Beta Kappa Honors Society, Stony Brook Chapter.
+Randy has served as the Director for Interdisciplinary Arts for the Living Learning Centers and has served on the College of Arts and Sciences Undergraduate Council and was co-chair for the 2007-2008 academic year.
+In addition, Randy is a permanent member for the Academic Judiciary Committee.
+Randy also served as an academic reviewer for the Phi Beta Kappa Honors Society, Stony Brook Chapter.